 Practising Skills – Keep that holiday swimming as fun as possible and avoid the temptation to cram in too much skill practise.
 We love to see little ones coming back from holiday in fine swimming form from swimming every day but not so much that they are a bit fed up with it!!
 Mix skills in with general family fun and just enjoy that extra family time in the water.
 Also when swimming underwater be mindful of the water temperature again as underwater fun may not be so much fun for them if it’s much chillier than they are used to.
 Also for particuarly little ones under 12 months old please be aware of whether a pool is salt water.
 If so we recommend avoiding any under water submersions as babies kidneys are not fully formed and may struggle with salt levels.
 The same would apply for sea swimming.
 Have fun on the surface instead!

 Buoyancy aids be gone!!!! - As tempting as it may be to pop your little one in some armbands or a float suit on holiday, we strongly recommend you don’t.
-Not only do these aids tend to put your child in completely the wrong body position for swimming (i.e. an upright position with their head always out of the water) but they also give children a very false sense of security in the water.
+Not only do these aids tend to put your child in completely the wrong body position for swimming (i.e. an upright position with their head always out of the water) but they also give children a very false sense of security and confidence in the water.

 Keeping Safe – By now you are probably very familiar with the depth of your Aquatots pool at set points plus any other safety aspects.
 Take time to assess the same at your holiday pool.
 Where is the safe depth for you?
 Is jumping in safe for Toddlers (pool should be deeper than child’s height).
 Is any deep end clearly marked?
 Is there a life guard?
 Is the pool gated?
 And of course, the most obvious part, make sure you children are under direct supervision of an adult at all times.

 **The Royal Life Saving Society works incredibly hard to educate parents on water safety Click here to read some invaluable advice prepared by RLSS before setting off.**